iPeel/HA-Skyline/README.md

 The integration currently assumes the inverter model is a 6kW type, the intention in future releases is to limit max charge / discharge parameters based on inverter model however for the moment you will need to configure only for the max rating of your inverter otherwise commands will probably fail.

-There are no battery temperature sensors, as CYG do not currently write the battery temperature address correctly ( it's always zero ).
-This has been reported but as yet CYG have not acknowledged the problem and as a result this sensor is not published.
+There are no battery temperature sensors, as Skyline do not currently write the battery temperature address correctly ( it's always zero ).
+This has been reported but as yet Skyline have not acknowledged the problem and as a result this sensor is not published.

 In the event of a communication failure, the integration will retry writes if sensor readings do not match a recent set request.
 There are 9 retry attempts and this is to ensure that any communications issues with the inverter are recovered.
 If you make a setting which your inverter does not support then the integration may keep retrying the setting when data read does not match what data was written.

 Many sensors are in English only and have no International translations, this is a work in progress.

-Sometimes sensors will ready zero, this is an issue with CYG reporting and not the integration, you may have noticed this already in the Solar Touch app or on the cloudinverter web view.
+Sometimes sensors will ready zero, this is an issue with Skyline reporting and not the integration, you may have noticed this already in the Solar Touch app or on the cloudinverter web view.
 It seems that sometimes the inverter reports zero values.
 Solar output and grid utilisation seem to be the worse for this and as a reult the integration averages readings over the past 30 seconds.

 If you shut down the inverter then at startup the inverter may report zero values for all historic readings, the integration makes an attempt to spot this and not post the data to HA but for the sake of historic sensor readings it is recommended to turn off the Modbus adapter when restarting the inverter.